colinoflynn/chmt36va_hints/README.md

 # Charmin-High CHMT36VA Notes/Documentation

 This repository serves as a resource for various information about the Charmin-High CHMT36VA.
 Most of this is applicable to other devices (CHMT48VA/B) but I'm concentrating on the CHMT36VA.
+There wasn't a lot of details on the CHMT36VA out there yet, so I was going in a little blind.

 ## Why CHMT36VA ##